Make This Easy To Digest…ion

 7. Listen to your body: If certain foods consistently cause discomfort, it may indicate an intolerance or sensitivity.
 Pay attention and adjust your diet accordingly.

-For some people, digestion can be more complex due to medical conditions like celiac disease, IBS, or food allergies.
-If you suspect a serious issue, consult a healthcare provider to develop a personalised plan.
+For some people, digestion can be more complex due to medical conditions like coeliac disease, irritable bowel syndrome, or food allergies.
+If you suspect a more serious issue, consult a healthcare provider to develop a personalised plan.

 Play the Long Game for Gut Health

-Your digestive system is a finely tuned operation, with each organ playing a critical role in overall health.
-Supporting your gut with good habits—like eating a balanced diet, staying hydrated, and managing stress—will help keep your digestion on track for the long term.
+Your digestive system is finely tuned and each organ plays a critical role in your overall health.
+Supporting your gut with good habits like eating a balanced diet, staying hydrated, and managing stress, will help keep your digestion on track in the long term.

-So, next time you sit down for a meal, remember your digestion dream team is always working behind the scenes.
-What tips are you going to try to support your digestive team?
-Do you have any others you can share in the comments?
+So, next time you sit down for a meal, remember your digestion team is always working behind the scenes, be sure to support it.

 With love and balance, my Friends x